Vetri-Namathey/Database-Management-System/README.md

-# CricBid — Cricket Auction System
+# CricBid — IPL Auction System

 CricBid is a modern, full-stack web application for real-time cricket auctions, team management, and analytics.
 It features a FastAPI + SQLAlchemy backend and a Vite + React frontend.
 This project was built for a DBMS course and demonstrates advanced database and web development concepts.